mithildani/swinemovement/README.md

 ## How do I run this service?
 (Prod setup) ##
 ### System Prerequisite ###
-1. System must have docker installed
-2. System must have docker-compose installed
+1. System must have git, docker, docker-compose installed
-3. System must have enough RAM to run docker containers
+2. System must have enough RAM to run docker containers

 ### Steps to run service ###
 1. Clone the repository